 Join in a frenetic game where you and professional comic artists pit your scribbles against one another in a series of improvisational drawing quests.
 Do you have the courage to doodle silly things for a crowd?
 And will the crowd have the imagination necessary to help the teams complete the quests and win the Doodle Scribble Draw championship belts?

 The forecast is calling for a Jam Drawing with chances of Dance Outbursts in this exciting art experiment.
-Music can make us happy, make us cry, or invoke childhood memories, but what kind of drawings will it inspire?
-YOU can draw along side a bunch of guest artists with DJ Chris O>Matic spinning the tunes.
+Music can make us happy, make us cry, and invoke childhood memories, but what kind of drawings will it inspire?
+YOU can draw alongside a bunch of guest artists with DJ Chris O>Matic spinning the tunes.